About Medicare Urgent Care Clinics

 Any person can access a Medicare UCC when they need medical attention for an illness or injury that can be managed without a trip to the emergency department but cannot wait for a regular appointment with their usual GP.

-Medicare UCCs provide acute episodic care and treatment that does not require admission to a hospital.
+Medicare UCCs provide acute episodic care and treatment for urgent conditions that do not require admission to a hospital emergency department.
 This may include:

 minor infections